-Allgeier SE complies with the principles, recommendations and suggestions of the German Corporate Governance Code of April 28, 2022, promulgated by the Federal Ministry of Justice in the official section of the Federal Gazette on June 27, 2022, with the following exceptions:
+Allgeier SE complies with the principles, recommendations and suggestions of the German Corporate Governance Recommendation D.2 and recommendation D.4 Code of April 28, 2022, promulgated by the Federal Ministry The Supervisory Board had three members as of the end of of Justice in the official section of the Federal Gazette on 2023.
+It has formed the Audit Committee stipulated by law.
+June 27, 2022, with the following exceptions: There are no other committees.